QualiSystems/devguide_source/_posts/2016-07-09-shell-driver-overview.md

     pass
 {% endhighlight %}

-The _initialize_ function is a good place to place to add code you expect to be called once during the lifecycle of the driver object.
+The _initialize_ function is a good place to add code you expect to be called once during the lifecycle of the driver object.
 You should take into account that the driver is not guaranteed to run forever.
 The Quali server might choose to stop the driver instance due to inactivity.
 In general, it is recommended to keep the driver as stateless as possible, this will remove a lot of the complexity